GLORY-JAIN/e-commerce-application-follow-along/README.md

    -Display Profile Photo, Name, Email, and Addresses on the profile page.

    -Ensure Secure Data Handling while fetching and sending user information.

+### Milestone 21: Address Form
+Created a frontend form to collect address details.

+Captured Country, City, Address1, Address2, Zip Code, Address Type.

+Implement form validation and dropdowns for selection.

+📌 Implementation

+Create AddressForm.jsx component.

+Use controlled inputs with validation.

+Style and structure for a user-friendly UI.